telerik/xaml-docs/controls/radchartview/getting-started/introduction.md

 ## Bind the Chart

-Although you can easily populate the __RadCartesianChart Series__ directly with DataPoint objects, in most real-life applications, you would rather populate the series with business data.
+Although you can easily populate the __RadCartesianChart Series__ directly with DataPoint objects, in most real-life applications, you will populate the series with business data.
 This is why all series types expose an __ItemsSource__ property.
 You can bind that property to a collection of business items.
 And if you use a collection that implements the __INotifyCollectionChanged__ interface, then any changes within the business data will be immediately reflected in the appropriate __RadChartView__ components and vice versa.
 You can find more information in the [Populating with Data]({%slug radchartview-series-databinding%}) section of our documentation.

 ## See Also
 * [Overview]({%slug radchartview-overview%})